onap/integration-simulators-nf-simulator-ves-client/README.md

 ```

 ### Searching for key-value conditions in stored templates
-Simulator allows to search through stored templates and retrieve names of those that satisfy given criteria passed in form of key-value pairs (See examples below).
+ves-client allows searching through stored templates and retrieve names of those that satisfy given criteria passed in form of key-value pairs (See examples below).
 Following data types are supported in search as values:
 -integer
 -string